dsjardim/pytorch_gan/posts/BlogPost1.md

 ## 4. Applications

 Nowadays there are lots of applications for GANs.
+Most of them are related to the Image Processing area.

 Bellow we are going to explore some of them.

 * Data Augmentation